mitre/test-harness-interface/PopHealth Record Match Interface.md

           - system "https://github.com/popHealth"
           - code  "record-match"
         - source
-          - endpoint -- The URI identifying the patient matching system
+          - endpoint -- _The URI identifying the patient matching system_
-          - name [Opt]
+          - name _Optional_
         - destination
-          - endpoint -- The URI identifying the popHealth test harness
+          - endpoint -- _The URI identifying the popHealth test harness_
         - data
-          - reference -- a reference to the query list
+          - reference -- _a reference to the query list_
         - data
-          - reference -- a reference to the master record list
+          - reference -- _a reference to the master record list_
   - entry
     - fullUrl
     - request
       -method -- value=GET
-      -url -- The FHIR Search string to represent either the query list or master record list
+      -url -- _The FHIR Search string to represent either the query list or master record list_
   - entry
-    - fullUrl -- A link to one of the records on the FHIR server
+    - fullUrl -- _A link to one of the records on the FHIR server_
     - link
       - relation -- value=type
-      - url -- The resource type for the records being matched.
-The initial cases will be matches between FHIR Patient resources (value=http://hl7.org/fhir/Patient)
+      - url -- _The resource type for the records being matched.
+The initial cases will be matches between FHIR Patient resources (value=http://hl7.org/fhir/Patient)_
     - link
       - relation -- value=related
-      - url -- A link to a record that is related to the resource specified in the fullUrl
+      - url -- _A link to a record that is related to the resource specified in the fullUrl_
     - search
-      - extension -- Patient Matching using an MPI FHIR extension
+      - extension -- _Patient Matching using an MPI FHIR extension_
-        - valueCode -- Values that conform to the [MPIMatch](http://hl7.org/fhir/DSTU2/valueset-patient-mpi-match.html) value set.
-The value will indicate the match quality.
+        - valueCode -- _Values that conform to the [MPIMatch](http://hl7.org/fhir/DSTU2/valueset-patient-mpi-match.html) value set.
+The value will indicate the match quality._
-      - score -- All entries SHALL have a score from 0 to 1, where 1 is the most certain
+      - score -- _All entries SHALL have a score from 0 to 1, where 1 is the most certain_

 #### Example Messages
 - Example 1 JSON | [XML](record-match-response-xml-example-01.md)